 The best solutions are salt water, salted butter, or stock.
 And you don’t need much.
 Muscle is 75% water and it is saturated.
 There isn’t much room in there for more liquid.
 Your injection will go in between the muscle fibers and bundles, not within the fibers, so you won’t need much.
 Check out my recipes here.

-Many competition cooks like to inject with a product called Fab B Light or Butcher BBQ Brisket Marinade, both moisturizers, tenderizers, and flavor enhancers.
-Fab B contains hydrolyzed soy protein, vegetable oil, sodium phosphates, monosodium glutamate, autolyzed yeast extract, xanthan gum, disodium inosinate, and guanylate.
+Many competition cooks like to inject with a product called Butcher BBQ Brisket Marinade, both moisturizers, tenderizers, and flavor enhancers.
+Another popular injection, Fab B, contains hydrolyzed soy protein, vegetable oil, sodium phosphates, monosodium glutamate, autolyzed yeast extract, xanthan gum, disodium inosinate, and guanylate.
 Butcher contains hydrolyzed vegetable protein (hydrolyzed soy and corn protein and salt, with partially hydrogenated vegetable oil [cottonseed, soybean] added), monosodium glutamate, sodium phosphate, and xanthan gum.
 Some traditionalists think this is way too Barry Bonds and are repulsed by the idea.
 The results speak for themselves.
 They are winning.
 A lot.

 To inject, you need a gizmo, and something to put in it.
 Click here for our reviews of injection gizmos.